astrorobot110/vialarm/README.md

 ### How this work?

-1. Type `:Vitimer start` ( or write to your vimrc ) to start Vialarm.
+1. Type `:Vialarm start` ( or write to your vimrc ) to start Vialarm.
 2. Add autocmd like `autocmd foo User Vialarm_08:15 edit ~/Documents/todo.md`
 3. Vialarm let Vim to open todo.md while you take morning-coffee in your office. ;)